dibartneck/air_quality_monitor/README.md

 1 | SD Card 16 GB | 12.99
 1 | USB Power Supply | 6.99

-Assembly of the station is in analogy to the Tabetop weather station.
+Assembly of the station is in analogy to the Tabletop weather station.
 You should fix the raspberry zero with double-sided adhesive tape.
-Be careful not damaging the brocklet cables.
+Be careful not damaging the bricklet cables.

 ### 2. Software and Installation

 The best way to install the necessary software on Raspberry is to prepare the SD card on a PC or Mac.
 Use [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
 Then prepare the image for [headless operation](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) of the raspberry (ssh and vnc).
-It is recomanded to set up also your Wifi preferences, the pi zero has no ethernet port.
+It is recommended to set up also your Wifi preferences, the pi zero has no ethernet port.

 When you have got remote access to your raspberry, install the Python [IDLE](https://projects.raspberrypi.org/en/projects/generic-python-install-python3#linux) next.
 You further have to set up the tinkerforge [Brick Deamon](https://www.tinkerforge.com/en/doc/Software/Brickd.html#brickd) and [Brick Viewer](https://www.tinkerforge.com/en/doc/Software/Brickv.html#brickv).
-You can now test the HAT connection and the Bricklet functionallity.
+You can now test the HAT connection and the Bricklet functionality.
 Write down the UID's of the HAT Brick and all Bricklets.
-You have to enter hte UID's in he Python Code before running the programm.
+You have to enter the UID's in he Python Code before running the program.

-Befire you can run the application you have copied from this site please install the [API for Python](https://www.tinkerforge.com/en/doc/Software/API_Bindings_Python.html#api-bindings-python).
+Before you can run the application you have copied from this site please install the [API for Python](https://www.tinkerforge.com/en/doc/Software/API_Bindings_Python.html#api-bindings-python).

 To autostart the python program after rebooting you can add a line in crontab.
-So you dan't have to start the Python code remotely over VNC.
+So you don't have to start the Python code remotely over VNC.

 ## Where users can get help with your project